Customize Consent Preferences

 The Wildebeest are not the only tenants of the land.
 The Mara is also the home to among others, zebra, elephants, and to the big cats; cheetahs, lions and leopards.
 Hyena, jackal, buffalo, eland, topi, impala, gazelle, warthog add to this huge diversity of wildlife.

-Wildlife Conservancies of the Masai Mara
+Wildlife Conservancies of the Maasai Mara

 The Masai Mara region is comprised not only of the Masai Mara National Reserve (the original, state-run park) but of a vast area to the north of the Reserve, and for many years now, some of this has been set aside for wildlife and conservation of the habitat adjacent to the Mara Resreve.
 These are private areas of pristine wilderness with strict controls on the number of visitors and vehicles permitted.
 In each Conservancy there are normally just a handful of small safari camps with their guests gaining exclusive access to thousands of hectares of prime game-viewing land.